lingsoft/aalto-kaldi-align-elg/README.md

 ```
 {
   "type":"audio",
-  "format":"string", // LINEAR16 for WAV //required
+  "format":"string",
   "sampleRate":number,
-  "features":{ /* fname: "audio filename", "transcript": "text of the audio" */ }, //required
+  "params": "object",
 }
 ```

 The property `format` is required and `LINEAR16` value is expected, `sampleRate` is optional.
-In the property `features`, the `fname` key is optional but the `transcript` key is required. `transcript` should be the text that needs to be aligned with the audio in the second part.
+In the property `params`, users can specify the `fname` key (optional) for the file name of submitted audio, there is also one required key `transcript` that should be the text that needs to be aligned with the audio in the second part.

 Part 2 with name `content`
 - read in audio file content